A group of researchers plans to send cancer cells into space after research in a microgravity environment has shown remarkable effects.

 We want to explore the results due to microgravity, or understand if other factors are added to space, such as solar radiation.

-"There are major technical difficulties.
-Currently it is difficult to properly store the cells to send them into space, and even recovering them presents great unknowns," says the researcher.
+“There are major technical difficulties.
+Currently, it is complicated to properly preserve cells to send them into space, and even recovering them presents great unknowns,” says the researcher.

 It is not the first time that cancer cells travel in space, however.
 He knows something about it Daniel Grimm, professor of gravitational biology and translational regenerative medicine at the University of Magdeburg, Germany.